hackforla/accessibility/docs/known-issues-and-solutions/solutions-index/alert-link-to-pdf-document.md

 ## Project Team Error guidance

-The following material covers how the Project Team has provided a solution to the [Error] WAVE error.
+The following material covers how the Project Team has provided a solution to the Link to PDF document WAVE error.

 ### Project Page Details
 - Project Page name: [INSERT PAGE NAME or "ALL"]
 - Project Staging URL: [INSERT URL or "N/A"]
 - Requires sign in: [TRUE OR FALSE]
     - Required User Role: [INSERT ONE OF: Visitor, Logged in user, Admin, Security Admin]
     - Can access page directly from URL: [TRUE OR FALSE]
     - Accepts URL parameters: [TRUE OR FALSE]

 ### Project Team Issue and PR details
 - Related GitHub Issue(s):
     - [INSERT ISSUE URL]
 - Related Pull Request(s):
     - [INSERT PR URL]
 - React Component(s)
     - [INSERT PATH: e.g. path/to/Component.jsx]

 ### Project Team Solution